-Recommendations: The Transport and Infrastructure Committee is recommended to:
+Recommendations: The Board is recommended to:

-- a) Agree the change in delivery for a new transport model with Cambridgeshire County Council being commissioned to lead the delivery of the model on behalf of all partners; - b) Recommend the Combined Authority Board agree the changes to the spending objectives for the initial transport model budget.
-Previously approved budget will now be committed to modelling activities of: - i.
+- a) Agree to change delivery for a new transport model, with Cambridgeshire County Council being commissioned to lead the delivery of the model on behalf of all partners. - b) Recommend the Combined Authority Board agree the changes to the spending objectives for the existing transport model budget.
+Previously approved budget of £740k will now be committed to: - i.
 Collection of data to populate current and future transport models. - ii.
-Preparation of a full business case for the design and build of a new transport model; and - c) Note the future arrangements for the review of the model, full business case, and sign-off of MTFP funds (subject to approval) at a future date.
+Preparation of a full business case for the design and build of a new transport model; - iii.
+Retention of residual to be put towards model development (together with addition funding identified within the 2022/23 mtfp). - c) Note the future arrangements for the review of the model, full business case, and sign-off of MTFP funds (subject to approval) at a future date.